yanboishere/Chain.Food/README.md

 Thanks to a waiter at the Fortune Shopping Plaza in Jilin City, Jilin Province for assisting me to record and shoot wasted food material.

+Thanks to everyone who is care of the food wasted  and to make the dishes cleaned.

 # Support us